tearflake/p-vs-np/README.md

 In computational complexity theory, an [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) decision problem is one belonging to both the NP and the [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) complexity classes.
 A problem p in NP is NP-complete if every other problem in NP can be transformed (or reduced) into p in polynomial time.
 That means that a polynomial solution to any NP-complete problem would imply that P equals NP.
 [Boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) represents such an NP-complete problem.

-In this short paper, we introduce a linear complexity time solution to the Boolean satisfiability problem.
+In this short paper, we introduce a quadratic complexity time solution to the Boolean satisfiability problem.
 First, we present a method for converting any logic formula to its [conjunctive](https://en.wikipedia.org/wiki/Conjunctive_normal_form) normal form.
 Next, building upon this method, we present a method for converting any logic formula to its [disjunctive](https://en.wikipedia.org/wiki/Disjunctive_normal_form) normal form from which solutions to the Boolean satisfiability problem may be derived.
 Lastly, we overview the described method of finding solutions while concluding that P set equals set NP set.

-## 2. converting to conjunctive normal form in linear time complexity
+## 2. converting to conjunctive normal form in quadratic time complexity

 We say that a logic formula is in conjunctive normal form (CNF) when it takes a form: